Tzesh/TzeBot/README.md

 2. Discord Bot Token: You propably have it already, if you don't just search in google "how to create discord bot in discord developer portal?".
 3. Youtube API Key: Just follow the instructions <a href="https://developers.google.com/youtube/v3/getting-started">in this page</a>.

 Now you are ready to go.
 Just hit start button to make your bot online.
 And then create a invite link to invite your bot into your channel.
+You can change every single message by editing localizer.json located once you started the bot.
+Also you can add new features/commands or improve existing ones by forking the repository.

 When it came your server first time, it's prefix will be "**.**" and it's language will be "**English**".
 You can change it's language and prefix if you want to, before that shall we just look at the commands of TzeBot?
 Type "**.help**":
 ![Help Command](https://i.imgur.com/WlFcuRG.png)